tribose/ClientMS/README.md

 # ClientMS
-Accepts user requests for prooducts and connects to product microservice application (ProductMS) to deliver responses to user using RESTFul web services
+ClientMS application accepts user requests for products and connects to product microservice application (ProductMS) to deliver responses to user using RESTFul web services

 ClinetMSController.java interacts with Users to perform product specific tasks and handle user requests, responses.
 Following are the methods which managers user request, response through RESTFul web services